-Keystone Law Group specializes in all probate law matters.
-Regardless of whether you are a dependent adult or elder bringing a financial abuse claim; an heir, family member or beneficiary bringing a will or trust contest because you believe a decedent to have been financially abused; or you are the defendant in a financial abuse case, the elder abuse attorneys at our firm will be able to assist you by securing the best possible resolution for your case.
+Keystone specializes in probate law matters.
+Regardless of whether you are a dependent adult or elder bringing a financial abuse claim; an heir, family member, or beneficiary bringing a will or trust contest because you believe the decedent to have been financially abused, unduly influenced, or coerced into changing their will or trust; or you are the defendant in a financial abuse case, the elder abuse attorneys at our firm will be able to assist you by securing the best possible resolution for your case.

-We’re proud to help clients nationwide with all matters pertaining to dependent adult or elder financial abuse against a resident of California, and we look forward to helping you.
+We’re proud to help clients nationwide with all matters pertaining to dependent adult or elder financial abuse against a California resident.
+We look forward to helping you.

-Since our lawyers focus exclusively on probate law, they possess the necessary knowledge to serve you in bringing a financial abuse claim or defending against one.
+Because our lawyers focus exclusively on probate law, they possess the necessary knowledge to help you bring a financial abuse claim or defend against one.
 Members of our team have also received numerous accolades and accomplishments, including:

 We specialize in financial abuse of dependent adults and elders in California, commonly serving:

-If your county isn’t listed above, but you’re in California, reach out to us to see if our will and elder abuse lawyers can still serve you.
+If your city or county isn’t listed above, but you’re in California, reach out to us to see if our will and elder abuse lawyers can still serve you.

-In this section, you can find answers to many of the questions we receive from clients regarding elder financial abuse.
-If you have further questions, feel free to contact our elder abuse lawyers for assistance.
+In this section, you will find answers to many of the questions we often hear regarding elder financial abuse.
+If you have additional questions, please contact our team for a free consultation.